samnzay/Kubernetes-for-DevOps/Memo.md

 That Storage could be on a ```local``` machine [`On same server Node Where the Pod is running`], or could be on `remote` storage [`Outside the K8s cluster`] it means that it Could be ``Cloud Storage`` or your ``On-Premises Storage`` which is not part of the K8s Cluster.
 You just have an external reference on it.

-- Now when our Database container or Pod get restarted, all the Data will bethere, persisted.
+- Now, when our Database container or Pod get restarted, all the Data will be there, persisted.

 >**Note** :
     Think the Storage as an external hard drive plugged in into a kubernetes Cluster.
 Because K8s Cluster does not explicitily manage Data persistance.